What are uterine fibroids?

 How are uterine fibroids diagnosed?

-Transvaginal ultrasound.
-An ultrasound test using a small instrument, called a transducer, that is placed in the vagina.
+- Transvaginal ultrasound.
+An ultrasound test using a small instrument, called a transducer, that is placed in

-MRI.
-A non-invasive procedure that produces a two-dimensional view of an internal organ or structure.
+- MRI.
+A noninvasive procedure that produces a two-dimensional view of an internal organ

-Hysterosalpingography.
+- Hysterosalpingography.
 X-ray exam of the uterus and fallopian tubes that uses dye.
-It is often done to rule out tubal obstruction.
+It is often done to rule

-Endometrial biopsy.
-A procedure in which a sample of tissue is taken through a tube inserted into the uterus.
+- Endometrial biopsy.
+A procedure in which a sample of tissue is taken through a tube inserted into the

 How are uterine fibroids treated?